 Plain xray, barium enema and ultrasound are available.
-There is no images intensifier.
+There is no imag intensifier or CT.

 There is no cystoscopy.
 Laparoscopy is available but due to recent equipment failure only gastroscopy & colonoscopy are currently not available.
 This is currently one of the biggest needs that DAISI has identified at this hospital.

 DAISI staff receive free accommodation and meals on site at Sopas District hospital in a self-contained 3 bedroom house on stilts

 A lot of the concerns about tribal fighting are over exaggerated.
-The tribal fights, when they occur, do not involve non tribal people, and the hospital compound is considered a tribal warfare free zone.
+The tribal fights, when they occur, do not involve non tribal people, and the hospital compound is considered a “tribal warfare free zone”.
 The hospital compound has a perimeter barb wire fence and security guard at the entrance 24 hours.
 DAISI has a Memorandun of Understanding with the Enga Provincial Health Authority (EPHA).
 In this regard, EPHA guarantee the protection of DAISI volunteers to Sopas District Hospital.
-It is recommended that all DAISI volunteers fly directly to Wapenamanda Airport and be picked up from the Wapenamanda airport by Dr Elvis Japhlet and Dr Max Pangali and securely escorted by convoy (two Toyota 4-wheel drive) to Sopas District Hospital, where all accommodation and food is provided free of charge.
+It is recommended that all DAISI volunteers fly directly to Wapenamanda Airport and be picked up from the Wapenamanda airport by head surgeon Dr Elvis Japhlet and his registrar Dr Max Pangali.
+This 30 minute trip by convoy (two Toyota 4-wheel drive) to Sopas District Hospital is very safe.

 Sopas District hospital in Wabag is located 30 minutes (sealed road) drive North-West on the Highlands Highway from Wapenamanda airport in Mondop or 2 hours (rough dirt road) drive from Mt Hagen (Kagamuga) airport.